salahhusa9/laravel-updater/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the package." /%}
+{% quick-link title="Installation" icon="installation" href="#installing" description="Step-by-step guides to setting up your system and installing the package." /%}

 {% quick-link title="Customisation and Advance Use" icon="presets" href="/" description="Learn how the internals work and contribute." /%}